itaytester/backslash-assignment/README.md

 - `endSink` — route ends at a data sink (RDS, SQS)
 - `hasVulnerability` — at least one service in the route has vulnerabilities

+Filters are highly extendable by adding filter function to the filter registry

 ## Decisions

 - **DFS with max depth (8)** — Prevents exponential blowup on dense graphs